Cox Family History -- Onslow County, North Carolina

 Charles was my great-great-great-great Grandfather.
 It appears that he was the "unproven" son of John and Martha Cox based on the Andreas papers and John's last will filed in Charleston, South Carolina on August 10, 1738.

-information on "our" Cox history from Sussex, England, the Bahamas and
+additional information on "our" Cox history from Sussex, England, the

 For other information and possible corrections, see the Charles Cox II research) With deep appreciation form Billy J. Foster firstname.lastname@example.org ).